Y’all means All.

 “Safe, inviting, inspiring.”
 That’s how Durham’s LGTBQIA community describes the Bull City.
 From its activist roots to current reputation as a progressive Southern city, Durhamites have worked hard to ensure that the Bull City is a welcoming place for all who visit.
 When the NC General Assembly temporarily passed discriminatory legislation, Durhamites stood in solidarity with the LGBTQIA community through protests, fundraisers, and events.
 This is a community that will uplift you, support you and give you strength.
 Whether you’re staying for one night or the rest of your life, you’ll feel right at home.

 Today, Pride: Durham, NC serves as a beacon of Durham’s inclusivity every September.
 Our Pride festival is an unapologetic affirmation of our (and every) LGBTQIA community.
-Expect a parade with costumed marchers alongside decorated floats and vehicles, festival vendors, speeches and parties taking place around the Triangle.
-In 2018, Pride: Durham, NC brought love and activism back to the forefront of the event to drive stronger connections and further growth and success.
-Moreover, each August, Durham hosts the North Carolina Gay and Lesbian Film Festival (NCGLFF), the second largest LGBTQIA film festival in the Southeast.
-Held at the historic Carolina Theatre, NCGLFF screens films that range from full-length features to documentaries and shorts, highlighting the work of directors from across the country.
+Expect a parade with costumed marchers alongside decorated floats and vehicles, as well as festival vendors, speeches, and parties in and around the city.
+Event organizers and participants are proud to bring love and activism back to the forefront of the event to drive stronger connections and further growth and success.
+Moreover, each August, Durham hosts OutSouth Queer Film Festival, the second largest LGBTQIA film festival in the Southeast.
+Held at the historic Carolina Theatre, OutSouth screens films that range from full-length features to documentaries and shorts, highlighting the work of directors from across the country.
 In addition to screenings, the schedule includes a kick-off party, family-friendly events and food trucks.

 For nightlife, The Pinhook offers queer dance parties, Arcana hosts a Queer Prom and The Bar hosts drag performances and trivia.
 While Durham offers several LGBTQIA-specific nightlife options, the Bull City’s many craft breweries, atmospheric cocktail bars, and rooftop hangouts are inclusive and welcoming of all people.